LiAndrw/LoLVoidGrubsImpact/README.md

 I believe that the main reason for missing bans is that, sometimes, players don't have a specific champion to ban for certain reasons (team doesn't agree with what champion to ban, player forgets they are the one picking the banned champion until it's too late, internal drama on the team makes one player want to sabotage the team, etc.), and so they choose to not ban anything instead of banning a random champion.
 Ultimately, champion bans are decided by the player, and because these missing values appear when players make the conscious choice to not ban any champion, the missingness of these values depends on the values themselves, making the missingness NMAR.

-One way to make the bans columns missing at random (MAR) would be adding a hypothetical column (let's call it `'5_bans'`) to the dataset that tracks if all 5 players on a team decided to ban a champion, returning 1 if they did and 0 if one or more players on a team did not choose a ban.
+One way to make the bans columns missing at random (MAR) would be by adding a hypothetical column (let's call it `'5_bans'`) to the dataset that tracks if all 5 players on a team decided to ban a champion, returning 1 if they did and 0 if one or more players on a team did not choose a ban.

 ### Missingness Dependency